How to Apply

 A. In the first 2 semesters you take modules, 5 of which are core modules, designed and delivered by SustAI.
 You will choose 3 other modules from a variety of optional modules available.
 You will have to choose your project and supervisory team by April and will start the feasibility study with your supervisors over the summer.

 A: Yes, part-time enrolment is possible.
 A part-time programme will take between 5 years, and maximum 8 years (typically less than twice the duration of full-time study).
+Fort part time, the taught component would be delivered over 2 years, with half of the modules in each year.

 Q: Are the taught modules assessed and if so, is the assessment exam based or coursework based?